 Aside from the usual fears of a nuclear blast such as blinding flash of light, a powerful blast wave, and radioactive fallout, there is the effect it will have on our electrical system.
 An EMP detonated at the right altitude could severely or permanently damage our electrical infrastructure.

-Elevation is the key to the effectiveness of an EMP.
+The elevation is the key to the effectiveness of an EMP.
 At a higher elevation, gamma rays can easily be dispersed, contacting upper-atmosphere air molecules over a larger area at one time.
 The lower concentration of air permits electrons to move more freely and maximize the intensity of an EMP.
 Although, there’s disagreement over how effective such a tactic would be, it is a real threat and needs to be addressed.

 The Effects of an EMP on the Electrical Grid and Electronics

 We are dependent on the electrical system for many gadgets that make life easier and even save lives.
 Things that we take for granted will no longer work and many systems will completely shut down.
 Here are just a few things that will be immediately affected if an EMP were to hit.